Nitrodist/markcampbell.me/_posts/2013-06-29-ideal-web-application-development-cycle.markdown

 So you're a web application developer working alongside a bunch of other developers.
 You're a part of a team!
 Every workplace has their own way of doing things and being a part of a team usually means that the team you're working on is **your** team.
 Exposure to other teams or companies and how they do things is not a common occurrence.
 In fact, I know of a company that recently moved off CVS!

 Sharing what knowledge I know about the development cycle is **key** to your success and, surprisingly, my success.
 Developing a product is difficult and when you're working on a team you're isolated from seeing other solutions to problems.
-Sharing what I have starts a topic of interest and openly discussing it gives everyone better ideas on how to do things.
+Openly sharing what I have starts a discussion and gives everyone better ideas on how to do things.

 Over the past couple years I've worked at [Wave](https://www.waveapps.com/), with [Nathan Bertram](http://trueperspective.net/) on [ArrangeMySeat](https://arrangemyseat.com), and, most recently, at [theScore](http://www.thescore.com/).
 In each environment, I've found that we've used or ended up with a really effective, easy, and low-friction development cycle.
-Here is the ideal development cycle that I know of.
+Here is what I know about the ideal development cycle from my experiences.

 ## Overview of the Flow

-To give you an idea of the whole process, here's just an overview of the steps:
+To give you an idea of the whole process, here's an overview of the steps:

-1. Track everything about the feature/bug in a issue tracker
+1. Track everything about a feature/bug in a issue tracker
 2. Isolate work per feature/bug in a branch based off master
-3. Tests that accompany the feature/bug
+3. Tests that accompany a feature/bug
-4. Pull request and 2 other engineers code reviewing feature/bug
+4. Create a pull request and have two other engineers code review it
-5. [CI](https://en.wikipedia.org/wiki/Continuous_integration) server's build for the feature/bug branch must be green
+5. Having your [CI](https://en.wikipedia.org/wiki/Continuous_integration) server build your project
-6. QA
+6. Formal QA
-7. Once feature/bug is merged into master, the CI server's build must be passing before deploy
+7. Merge and ensure that the CI server's build is passing
 8. Deploy

 ### Issue Tracker for Features *and* Bugs

 Communication is key within a team.
 Another important aspect is the ability to remember what needs to be done.
 Keeping track of a feature/bug within an issue tracker does **both**!
 Consider this:

-1. The entire history of the feature/bug is communicated to your team
+* The entire history of the feature/bug is communicated to your team
-2. Everything that was agreed upon about the feature/bug is recorded
+* Everything that was agreed upon about the feature/bug is recorded
-3. There's *one* authoritative place for the planning, status, and execution of features/bugs
+* There's *one* authoritative place for the planning, status, and execution of features/bugs
-4. You can refer to the feature/bug by simply linking to it
+* You can refer to the feature/bug by simply linking to it

 An issue tracker lets you record ideas.
 An issue tracker doesn't take a two week vacation!
-Instead of saying "wouldn't it be great if..." and then trying to remember the next-day/week/month what was said, you can look up exactly what was said about it!
+Instead of saying "wouldn't it be great if..." and then trying to remember the next day/week/month what was said, you can look up exactly what was said about it!
 Being able to work on features/bugs when people are offline is awesome (and increases the [bus factor](http://en.wikipedia.org/wiki/Bus_factor)).

 Compartmentalizing work so that you can think and focus on distinct features/bugs not only helps yourself, but your co-workers and managers (such as project managers) who need high visibility on each feature/bug.
 As soon as your project managers can see how fast and what work is getting done, then the planning within your team on what can get accomplished becomes more realistic.